huntdatacenter/docs/docs/faq/users.md

 ### Can I reactivate my old account?

 Yes.
 We deactivate accounts that have not been used for 180 days for security reasons.
 You may reactivate such accounts.
 Reactivation require a new co-signed HUNT Cloud user agreement with your lab leader or lab coordinator that you [forward to us](/contact) on mail for account activation.
 You will need to reconfigure VPN and SSH to get up and running.

+## User roles

+The following user roles are defined in our lab agreements:

+- **Lab leader.** This is the individual that has signed the lab agreement for your lab environment.
+It is usually the principal investigator or other administrative personnel holding the approvals (such as ethical approvals) for your lab activity.

+- **Lab coordinator**.
+The lab leader delegate authority to a lab coordinator to make decisions inside a lab environment, for example to authorize new users and upgrade compute and storage resources.

+- **Lab user**.
+We use the term lab user on all that hold user accounts in your lab environments.